rooseveltframework/roosevelt/README.md

   - Default: `false`
 - `htmlValidator`: Params to send to [html-validator](https://github.com/zrrrzzt/html-validator#usage) (if `enableValidator` is set to true).
 When `suppressWarnings` is set to true validation warnings will be hidden and only errors will be shown.
 When `separateProcess` is turned to true the HTML validator will run separately from the node process.
   - Default:  `{port: '8888', separateProcess: false, format: 'text', suppressWarnings: false}`
+  - Use the environment variable `ROOSEVELT_ENABLE_VALIDATOR` to force the validator on or off regardless of dev or prod mode
+  - e.g. force validator off in dev mode regardless of app settings:  `export ROOSEVELT_ENABLE_VALIDATOR=false && npm run dev`
+  - e.g. force validator on in prod mode regardless of app settings:  `export ROOSEVELT_ENABLE_VALIDATOR=true && npm run prod`
+- `htmlValidator`: Params to send to [html-validator](https://github.com/zrrrzzt/html-validator#usage) (if `enableValidator` is set to true).
+When `suppressWarnings` is set to true validation warnings will be hidden and only errors will be shown.
+  - Default:  `{port: '8888', format: 'text', suppressWarnings: false}`
   - Can be disabled for individual requests by sending the request header `Partial` with the value set to `true` or by passing `_disableValidator` to the model and setting it to `true`.
 - `validatorExceptions`: Use this to customize the name of the request header or model value that is used to disable the HTML validator.
   - Default: `{'requestHeader': 'Partial', 'modelValue': '_disableValidator'}`